Inclusivity Tips for Onboarding & Retaining Veteran Hires

 Tailor the Tasks

-Make sure your onboarding is flexible enough to meet needs of the individual rather than a one-size-fits-all approach.
-Some performers may need more specific steps over a set of goals and encouragement to “Go for it!”
-By helping them thrive, your organization will as well.
+Make sure your onboarding process has room to meet needs of the individuals rather than a one-size-fits-all approach.
+Some performers may need more specific steps over a set of goals and encouragement.
+As a general rule, when your employees thrive, your organization will as well.